Skip to main content

 The development team has already configured their DNS server support-server.dev.techblue.net (10.100.0.20) with the zone and records.
 The team has requested that you resolve the record app1.dev.techblue.net to verify that the setup is working properly.

-Your task is to delegate the subdomain dev.techblue.net to this server, allowing the development team to manage their own DNS records.
+Your task is to delegate the subdomain dev.techblue.net to this server so the development team can manage their own DNS records.

 In this lab scenario, we are delegating to only one server, 10.100.0.20.
 This is uncommon and not advised for production.
 For a production environment, choose at least two target servers for redundancy.